 This rigorous course provides the serious art student with synthesizing artistic problems and experiences in mixed media, drawing, and painting.
 This course will assist the student in developing pieces for their AP portfolio, as well as offering more thematic approaches and personal methods of working.
 AP Prep runs at an honors level pace and will require a series of works to be completed outside of class.

-Advanced Placement Studio Art: The Drawing Portfolio (AP, Grade 12 only) 5 credits (Prerequisite: Teacher recommendation, portfolio review, B- or better in Drawing 2 or Painting 2.
-AP Art Prep is suggested junior year.)
+Advanced Placement Studio Art: The Drawing Portfolio (AP, Grade 12 only) 5 credits (Prerequisites: B- or better in Drawing 2 or Painting 2; art teacher recommendation; portfolio review; AP Art Prep suggested junior year.)